 Get An Aerial View Of Munich At St. Peter’s Church (Peterskirche)

-Immediately upon entering the church you smell the aroma of incense burning as you walk along the wooden pews to the alter which has a golden sunburst on top.
-Numerous golden statue displays are throughout the church that are simply divine.
+Immediately upon entering the church you smell the aroma of incense burning as you walk along the wooden pews to the altar which has a golden sunburst on top.
+Numerous golden statue displays are throughout the church that is simply divine.